-For quite some time the 42″ flat panel TV was the default — in much the same way as the 19″ color TV had held sway.
+Quite some time the 42″ flat panel TV was the default — in much the same way as the 19″ color TV had held sway.
 The reasons for this at the time involved cost — 42 inches was considered “big” and the scramble was on to make the price attractive for this new chapter in TV viewing.
 Now there are flat panels 55 inches and larger — and at prices compatible with what a 42″ display used to cost.
 So why get excited at Vizio’s M4221 42″ M-Series Smart LED HDTV?
 It’s because it provides such a good picture.
+Learn more about screen size.
+If you want a TV that’s just a couple inches bigger, try our LG 47LW5600 47 inch LCD television review.
+To ensure that you get more value for your money, have a look at our best TV prices’ guide.

 Assembling the M422i was easy and straightforward — the base attached to the panel with four solid screws.
 The set’s fit and finish are top notch, with the svelte appearance and thin bezel one now expects with an LED set.
 The overall feeling is of a solid, not flimsy, chassis (having a very stable base that doesn’t wobble aids in this).
 There are multiple audio, video and data inputs: 4 HDMI inputs, Component, Composite, USB, analog and digital audio — making enough for any kind of modern-day or Jurassic video source.
 The multiple HDMI inputs means that there’s plenty of room for a video game console to be plugged in, alongside that of a cable box or satellite receiver, Blu-ray player or a device pass through (i.e., that from a sound bar).
 I fired up the satellite receiver and watched a few TV shows with the M422i at its “default” settings and wasn’t disappointed with the image.
 But this 42” HDTV screamed to be tweaked, so I went into the menu settings and fiddled with brightness, contrast, color temperature and others so as to make for a more dynamic and personally acceptable image.
 By doing so I was able to tap into the excellent black performance that this TV generates — dark areas hold detail well and they don’t appear off-gray or “muddy” to the eye.
 To further test this, I put in the Blu-ray Disc of 300: Rise of an Empire and gave more attention than was good for eye-strain to those dark scenes wherein CGI mixed with real and can often result in a “blending” that makes both look bad.
 Didn’t happen here — those shots of the raging sea held their realistic (if barely) look of water, ship and people.
 Speaking of which — flesh tones were also excellent and there wasn’t any color banding when highlights hit foreheads.